 Decide if you want Drop Guard to create a feature branch for this update.
 If unchecked, all updates will be committed to the source branch we've set above.

-NB: When using feature branches, don't forget to to create the appropriate "Merge branch" action on the "Events" screen of the project edit form.
+NB: When using feature branches, don't forget to create the "Merge branch" action on the "Events" screen of the project edit form.
+A good recipe is to merge the feature branch when the task status is "Test passed" or "Closed".

 If you're performing manual or automated tests for your updates, check the next box.
-When it's ON, Drop Guard will not be closing an update task until the "Test passed" button will be clicked by a user.
+When it's ON, Drop Guard will not be closing an update task until the "Test passed" button will be clicked by someone responsible for QA.

 Next checkbox is an important one - if checked, Drop Guard will push updates automatically right after they're detected.
 This is essential for the "Highly critical" updates, as the website should be patched as soon as possible, otherwise you're at risk to face the next Drupalgeddon effect eventually.